Board of Trustees

 Gaynor BullTrustee and Chair

-Originally qualifying as an engineer in 1983, I changed to the finance industry working in a large retail bank in many different roles including business and personal banking, research, development and electronic payment systems.
+Originally qualifying as an engineer, I subsequently moved to the finance industry working in a large retail bank in many different roles including business and personal banking, research, development and electronic payment systems.

-My interest in the educational sector flourished as my three children began and progressed through the school system.
+My interest in the educational sector flourished as my three children began and progressed through school system and ultimately to further education.
 I worked as a Pre-School Bursar for 10+ years and became a school governor in 2000.

-We are a recently formed Multi Academy Trust with high aspirations for all our schools and students.
-My ambition for IAT is to be known as the trust that has made a difference to local education in the Aylesbury area.
+We are a three school (Aylesbury based) Multi Academy Trust with high aspirations for all our schools and students.
+My ambition for IAT is to be known as the Trust that has made a difference to local education in the Aylesbury area and equipped our students for success in the adult world whatever their chosen path.

 Mark HardyTrustee and Vice Chair